by Matt Gibson

 - soil that is high in salts

-- fast climbing temperatures
+- fast climbing temperatures or extreme heat

 - rapid plant growth due to an overabundance of nitrogen early in the plant’s life cycle